Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

 \subsection{Experimental Setting}

-We use the news articles whose timestamps are during the first half (i.e., 6 months) of 2020 in the News Crawl corpus\footnote{\href{https://data.statmt.org/news-crawl}{https://data.statmt.org/news-crawl}}, referred to as \textbf{Newscrawl-20H1} as our streaming data for continual learning (CL).
-We leave 1\% of the streaming data per day as the validation set and another 1\% as the test set. \cref{table:news_statistics} shows the statistics of Newscrawl-20H1.
-We continually learn the streaming data in chronological order and update the search index\footnote{Implementation details of search are included in \cref{appendix:app_index}.} every day.
-In addition, we use the contemporaneous Wikipedia event articles\footnote{An example event article is \href{https://en.wikipedia.org/wiki/2020_Caribbean_earthquake}{2020 Caribbean earthquake}.} which describe real-world events that happened during 20H1 mainly for testing our approach in domains other than news articles.
-We refer to this dataset as \textbf{WikiEvent-20H1}, which contains on average 10 Wikipedia articles per month with around 100k tokens in total.
+We use the news from December 2019 in the News Crawl corpus (NC-19Dec) as pilot data, and apply \textbf{Newscrawl-20H1} (NC-20H1), the articles during the first half of 2020 in the News Crawl, as our streaming data for continual learning (CL).
+We randomly select 1\% data per day as the validation and test set, and the rest 98\% articles as the training set. \cref{table:news_statistics} shows the statistics of NC-20H1.
+We continually learn the streaming data in chronological order and update the search index\footnote{Implementation of search is included in \cref{appendix:app_index}.} every day.

+In addition, we construct \textbf{WikiEvent-20H1} (WE-20H1), a Wikipedia event dataset\footnote{An example event article is \href{https://en.wikipedia.org/wiki/2020_Caribbean_earthquake}{2020 Caribbean earthquake}.} describing real-world events during 20H1, for testing our approach in domains other than news.
+WE-20H1 contains, on average 10 Wikipedia articles per month with $\sim$100k tokens in total.

-We use the GPT-2\footnote{The release date of the GPT-2 is Feb 2019.
-Therefore, it must be unaware of data after Feb 2019.}~\citep{radford_language_nodate} as our parameterized LM to study CL over the streaming data (during 20H1).
-We experiment with the GPT-2 small\footnote{The GPT-2 small is our default parametric LM if we do not mention its size explicitly.}, medium and large size models whose configurations are presented in Table \ref{tab:gpt2}.
+We use GPT-2~\citep{radford_language_2019} as the backbone LM to study CL over 20H1's streaming data.
+We experiment with the GPT-2 small (S, 123M), medium (M, 355M), and large (L, 774M) variants\footnote{The detailed configurations are in \cref{appendix:model_config}.}, and GPT-2 small is assumed to be the default size unless otherwise specified.
+All the experiments are implemented using the Fairseq (\citealp{ott_fairseq_2019}) toolkit and run on 1 NVIDIA V100 GPU.

+We define the memorization rate (MemRate) as the percentage of key-value pairs stored in memory compared to the \textit{FullMem} baseline.
+MemRate is utilized to measure the memory efficiency and scalability of our method.
+It comes that for NC-19Dec, when $\delta=-1.5$, MoNIM can achieve comparable performance to \textit{FullMem} with $\sim$60\% MemRate.
+Thus, we set $\delta=-1.5$\footnote{We explored the effect of different choices of $\delta$ on performance and memorization in \cref{appendix:memrate_abl}.} throughout our following experiments.